Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 - Web and application servers must not disclose details on the server-side software stack (e.g. version numbers).
 Related HTTP response headers such as `Server` or `X-Powered-By` are to be deactivated or filtered.

 ## {{site.TITLE_SSDLC_SECOP_CONTAINERSEC}}
-1. **Secure Build:** Containers MUST be executed only if they are built using trusted repositories, hardened base images, minimal dependencies, and updated OS packages.
+1. **Build Securely:** Containers MUST be executed only if they are built using trusted repositories, hardened base images, minimal dependencies, and updated OS packages.

-2. **Security Scans:** Containers MUST be periodically scanned for insecure third-party components and misconfigurations.
+2. **Run Security Scans:** Containers MUST be periodically scanned for insecure third-party components and misconfigurations.

-3. **Minimal Privileges:** Containers MUST be executed with the least privileges necessary to function.
+3. **Minimize Privileges:** Containers MUST be executed with the least privileges necessary to function.

-4. **Prohibit use of Remote Shells:** Containers MUST NOT include remote shells such as sshd or telnet.
+4. **Prohibit Remote Shells:** Containers MUST NOT include remote shells such as sshd or telnet.

-5. **Lifecycle Management:** Containers MUST have a defined maximum lifetime, after which they need to be rebuild with updated OS packages.
+5. **Manage Lifecycle:** Containers MUST have a defined maximum lifetime, after which they need to be rebuild with updated OS packages.

-6. **Labeling:**
+6. **Label Containers:**
    Containers MUST have labels that indicate the application or service they belong to and the responsible team.

 ## {{site.TITLE_SSDLC_SECOP_SECBACKEND}}

-1. **Least Privilege:** Processes MUST only have the required permissions to resources, such as on the file system or database.
+1. **Implement Least Privilege:** Processes MUST only have the required permissions to resources, such as on the file system or database.
 For example, "no root permission on databases."

-2. **Access Requirements:** Access to backend systems MUST be authenticated and authorized according to requirements of [{{site.TITLE_IMPL_APISEC}}]({{site.URL_IMPL_APISEC}}).
+2. **Concider Access Requirements:** Access to backend systems MUST be authenticated and authorized according to requirements of [{{site.TITLE_IMPL_APISEC}}]({{site.URL_IMPL_APISEC}}).

-3. **Dedicated Service Accounts:** Access to backend systems MUST use dedicated service accounts for each system.
+3. **Uss Dedicated Service Accounts:** Access to backend systems MUST use dedicated service accounts for each system.

-4. **Secure Secrets Management:** Secrets must be securely stored and managed (see [{{site.TITLE_IMPL_SECRETS}}]({{site.URL_IMPL_SECRETS}})).
+4. **Protect Secrets:** Secrets must be securely stored and managed (see [{{site.TITLE_IMPL_SECRETS}}]({{site.URL_IMPL_SECRETS}})).

 ## {{site.TITLE_SSDLC_SECOP_ISOLATION}}

-1. **Dedicated Environments:** Applications MUST be deployed in dedicated isolated production environments.
+1. **Implement Dedicated Environments:** Applications MUST be deployed in dedicated isolated production environments.

-2. **Encrypted Communication:** All network communication MUST be encrypted using TLS (see [{{site.TITLE_IMPL_DATASEC_ENCRYPT-TANSIT}}]({{site.URL_IMPL_DATASEC_ENCRYPT-TANSIT}}).
+2. **Encrypt Communication:** All network communication MUST be encrypted using TLS (see [{{site.TITLE_IMPL_DATASEC_ENCRYPT-TANSIT}}]({{site.URL_IMPL_DATASEC_ENCRYPT-TANSIT}}).

-3. **External Access Approval:** All external access to internal network zones MUST be approved.
+3. **Approve External Access:** All external access to internal network zones MUST be approved.

-4. **Restricted Outgoing Communication:** Outgoing communication (egress) to the Internet MUST be restricted (whitelisted) and SHOULD be handled by proxies (e.g., HTTP proxies or SMTP proxies).
+4. **Restrict Outgoing Communication:** Outgoing communication (egress) to the Internet MUST be restricted (whitelisted) and SHOULD be handled by proxies (e.g., HTTP proxies or SMTP proxies).

-5. **Restricted Incoming Communication:** Incoming communication (ingress) from untrusted networks MUST be restricted and handled by reverse proxies (e.g., API gateways, web gateways).
+5. **Restrict Incoming Communication:** Incoming communication (ingress) from untrusted networks MUST be restricted and handled by reverse proxies (e.g., API gateways, web gateways).

-6. **Web Application Firewall (WAF):** A web application firewall MAY be used as an additional layer of protection for web UIs.
+6. **Use a Web Application Firewall (WAF):** A web application firewall MAY be used as an additional layer of protection for web UIs.

 ## {{site.TITLE_SSDLC_SECOP_ADMINACCESS}}

 Administrative access MUST be as strongly restricted:

-1. **Limited Access:** Access MUST be limited to required persons only and restricted to permissions necessary to fullfill task.
+1. **Limit Access:** Access MUST be limited to required persons only and restricted to permissions necessary to fullfill task.

-2. **Personalized Admin Accounts:** Access MUST be via personalized accounts (e.g., usernames like “admin” should not be used).
+2. **Personalize Admin Accounts:** Access MUST be via personalized accounts (e.g., usernames like “admin” should not be used).
 This SHOULD be a different account as the standard user account of that particular person.

-3. **Network Restrictions:** Access MUST be limited to internal network zones or authorized IPs if possible.
+3. **Restrict Network Communication:** Access MUST be limited to internal network zones or authorized IPs if possible.
 System access MUST only be possible via a jump host.

-4. **Two-Factor Authentication:** Access MUST use a mandatory second authentication factor (such as hardware tokens, authenticator apps, X.509 client certificates) in combination with a strong user password.
+4. **Enforce Two-Factor Authentication:** Access MUST use a mandatory second authentication factor (such as hardware tokens, authenticator apps, X.509 client certificates) in combination with a strong user password.

-5. **Logging:** All administrative access SHOULD be logged in a tamper-proof way.
+5. **Log Access:** All administrative access SHOULD be logged in a tamper-proof way.

-6. **Abuse Monitoring:** Abuse monitoring SHOULD be implemented or used if available.
+6. **Monitor Abuse Attempts:** Abuse monitoring SHOULD be implemented or used if available.

-7. **Revocation:** Access MUST be immediately revoked after it is no longer required (e.g., user changes organizational role).
+7. **Revocate Access:** Access MUST be immediately revoked after it is no longer required (e.g., user changes organizational role).

-8. **Automation:** Admin tasks SHOULD be automated when possible to replace direct human access.
+8. **Automate:** Admin tasks SHOULD be automated when possible to replace direct human access.

 ## {{site.TITLE_SSDLC_SECOP_SECSCANNING}}